Joint appointment with the Bieler School of Environment

-Professor Ellis, who holds a joint appointment with the McGill School of Environment, teaches and conducts research in the fields of international environmental law, public international law, international legal theory and international relations.
+Professor Ellis, who holds a joint appointment with the Bieler School of Environment of McGill University, teaches and conducts research in the fields of international environmental law, public international law, international legal theory and international relations.

-Her D.C.L. focused on principles of international environmental law and their influence on the development of international regimes for environmental protection.
+Her doctoral thesis focused on principles of international environmental law and their influence on the development of international regimes for environmental protection.